-ARTICLE 6: To see if the Town will vote to raise and appropriate the sum of twentyfive thousand dollars (\$25,000) to be placed in the Town Hall Renovations Capital Reserve Fund.
+ARTICLE 6: To see if the Town will vote to raise and appropriate the sum of twenty-five thousand dollars (\$25,000) to be placed in the Town Hall Renovations Capital Reserve Fund.
 This sum to come from unreserved fund balance and no amount to be raised from taxation.
 The Selectmen recommend this appropriation 3-0.
 The Budget Committee recommends this appropriation 6-0.
-(Majority vote required.)
+(Majority vote required).

 For several years, the Town has been working on a plan for renovations to the basement of the Town Hall.
 This fund will continue to save for the prospect of these renovations.
-The future plan is for the work to completely renovate the basement area and provide for the following: maintain the existing Planning and Zoning and Building Inspection Offices; provide for one additional small future office space within the proposed layout; enlarge and utilize space in the existing meeting room (total space of approximately 700 SF - currently it's about 390 SF); replaces the aging heating systems (circa 1965); increasing energy conservation with improved efficiency of units; HVAC system is about 1/3 of the total cost of renovation; energy conservation with removal of "cold spaces" throughout the building; provides for a single bathroom at the first floor level (no bathroom currently exists in the basement); provides for a second method of egress to the rear of the building(easterly side); remodels the existing entrance and corrects water entry problems (west side of building); replace the existing propane hot water heater, incorporated into new HVAC system; affords continued space for Food Pantry; with a small kitchenette area; and a future vault location for Town Records is planned into the layout.
+The future plan is for the work to completely renovate the basement area and provide for the following: maintain the existing Planning and Zoning and Building Inspection Offices; provide for one additional small future office space within the proposed layout; enlarge and utilize space in the existing meeting room (total space of approximately 700 SF - currently it's about 390 SF); replaces the aging heating systems (circa 1965); increasing energy conservation with improved efficiency of units; HVAC system is about 1/3 of the total cost of renovation; energy conservation with removal of "cold spaces" throughout the building; provides for a single bathroom at the first floor level (no bathroom currently exists in the basement); provides for a second method of egress to the rear of the building); replace the existing propane hot water heater, incorporated into new HVAC system; affords continued space for Food Pantry; affording a small kitchenette area; and a future vault location for Town Records is planned into the layout.